Portobello Mushroom Burger

 - For a classic burger experience, top your mushroom with lettuce, tomato, onion, and pickles.

 - You can also add cheese, avocado, or even a fried egg for extra indulgence.
-And if you're feeling adventurous, try topping your burger with sautéed onions and peppers, or a spicy salsa.
+And if you’re feeling adventurous, try topping your burger with sautéed onions, peppers, or spicy salsa.

 - Cheeseburger – Top the mushrooms with a slice of cheese for the final 2 minutes on the grill.